-This unit can be installed as either a Direct Vent or a Non-Direct Vent gas central furnace
+This unit can be installed as either a Direct Vent or a Non-Direct Vent gas central furnace.

 NOTE: In Direct Vent installations, combustion air is taken from outdoors and flue gases are discharged outdoors.
-In Non-Direct Vent installations, combustion air is taken from indoors or ventilated attic or crawlspace and flue gases are discharged outdoors.
-See Figure 2 for applications involving roof termination.
+In Non-Direct Vent installations, combustion air is taken from indoors or a ventilated attic or crawl space and flue gases are discharged outdoors.
+See Figure 2 and Figure 3 for applications involving roof termination.